rdiDebug/GetCleanData/README.md

 hyphens have to be removed or replaced.
 In order to do this I used function make.names() that resulted in unique variable names despite all of the dots it created.
-The function produces a vector of R-compatible headers while the original labels are also being kept as column names of this vector.
-Applying the function to the headers of the 86 X columns to be extracted fulfils the 4th requirement of the assignment instructions
+The function produces a vector of R-compatible headers while the original labels are also being kept as column names of this vector, ready to write into file if needed.
+Applying make.names() to the headers for the 86 X columns to be extracted fulfils the 4th requirement of the assignment instructions.

 ##Creating new TEST and TRAINING datasets

 For both the TEST and TRAINING datasets the following data frames are combined:
-* subject_<>.txt the dimension of which is 2947 x 1
+* subject_<...>.txt the dimension of which is 2947 x 1
-* y_<>.txt the dimension of which is 2947 x 1
+* y_<...>.txt the dimension of which is 2947 x 1
-* 86 columns extracted from of X_<>.txt containing 2947 rows
+* 86 columns extracted from of X_<...>.txt containing 2947 rows

 TEST and TRAINING datasets then are merged with the activities by y as vector of activity IDs.